2016 Tax Moot Court Competition Winners

 National Tax Moot Court Competition

 Due to the popularity of this competition, The Tax Section cannot guarantee all interested teams a spot.
 We do, however, try to be fair and give everyone the opportunity to participate.
-Each year, during the first full week of September, registration packets are mailed to all schools that competed in the prior year’s competition.
+Each year, registration packets are provided to all schools that competed in the prior year’s competition.
 Returning schools will have one week advanced notice to register before the competition is open to everyone.
 It is important to note that returning schools are not guaranteed a position in the competition.
-The second week of September, notices are sent to the remaining schools on the section’s master mailing list.
+A week after, notices are sent to the remaining schools.

 Team Oral Argument Award presented to the team that exemplified the best oral presentation argument in front of the judges.